Connect Cited to Claude Desktop with MCP

 Authentication

-When you first use a Cited tool in Claude Desktop (Options A and B), an OAuth flow opens your default browser and prompts you to log in to your Cited account.
+When you first use a Cited tool in Claude Desktop, an OAuth flow opens your default browser and prompts you to log in to your Cited account.
 After you authorize access, the session token is stored locally so you do not need to log in again until the token expires.

 Scopes